halixness/halixness.github.io/_posts/2022-10-17-intro-to-diffusion.md

 Possibly, a next step could be including this approach to *Generalized Diffusion Models* and test the (conditioned) generation behavior of deterministic diffusion models.

-## Conditioned sampling in Diffusion Models
+## Conditioned, Guided sampling in Diffusion Models

-To generate new samples from the learned distribution $\hat{p}(x)$, we apply the diffusion reverse (denoising) process to a random point $\hat{x}_t$ or $x_t$.
-It is possible to guide this process with additional information such as captions, images, segmentation masks etc. This is known as **conditioning**, three approaches are introduced below:
+To generate new samples from the learned distribution $\hat{p}(x)$, we apply the diffusion reverse (denoising) process to a random point $x_t$.
+It is possible to guide this process with additional information such as captions, images, segmentation masks etc.

-- Classifier guidance / CLIP guidance
-- Classifier-free guidance
-- Cross attention in latent diffusion
+- With **conditioning**, e.g. image/text tokens are provided as additional input to the denoising network $\epsilon_{\theta}$, which usually needs to be trained.
+- With **guidance**, sampling is oriented with the gradients of some "scoring function" such as text-image matching with CLIP.

 ### Classifier guidance